mrsac7/placement-resources/CodeNation/README.md

 You have to choose a starting vertex in the beginning or a $root$, and you are only permitted to move from vertex to vertex only if an edge connects them.
 You are not allowed to visit any visited vertex again.

-For every possible selection of the root of the tree, you write the value of $Maximum \ candies \ you \ can \ obtain - Minimum \ candies \ you \ can \ obtain$ using the same root, in your notebook.
+For every possible selection of the root of the tree, you write the value of Maximum candies you can obtain - Minimum candies you can obtain using the same root, in your notebook.

 $Note:$ While traversing the tree, you can stop at any vertex you want.
 In other words, it is not necessary to start from the root and end in a leaf.